patra-group/ANN-and-GA-code/README.md

 python3 parameter_try.py &

 -----------------------------------------------------------
-Please Cite the following article if you use the code and our data & https://arxiv.org/abs/2107.06439v1
+Please Cite the following article if you use the code. https://arxiv.org/abs/2107.06439v1
 -----------------------------------------------------------